All Episodes

 He doesn't care.

-Oh, but these guys are Australian.
+But these guys are Australian.

-Oh wow.
+Oh, wow.

-So they're they're you know they're a bit shorter too.
+So they're a bit shorter, too.

-Yeah, a lot of rugby head to head.
+Yeah, a lot of rugby, head-to-head.

 That'll keep your spine down.